Skip to main content

 After World War I, Army Intelligence officers collected statements from German soldiers and citizens.

 In October 1918, 600 men of the 77th Division attacked a heavily defended German position, charging forward until they were completely surrounded by enemy forces.
-Only 194 men walked out when they were finally rescued.
+Only 194 of these men survived.

-America’s first female soldiers were Signal Corps telephone operators making sure critical messages got through, often while threatened by artillery fire.
+America’s first female soldiers were Signal Corps telephone operators who made sure that critical messages got through, often while threatened by artillery fire.

 American volunteers distributing food to starving Belgians witnessed the dramatic deportations, when an estimated 120,000 men were taken to factories in Germany.

-A century after the guns fell silent along the Western Front, the work they did there remains of incalculable importance to the age we inhabit and the people we are
+A century after the guns fell silent along the Western Front, the work they did there remains of incalculable importance to the age we inhabit and the people we are.

-During the World War I, American jazz bands played at hospitals, rest camps and other venues, delighting doughboys and Europeans alike.
+During the World War I, American jazz bands played at hospitals, rest camps, and other venues, delighting doughboys and Europeans alike.

-A sad footnote to the horrific shootings in Florida is the soiling of the name of the environmental pioneer for whom the Parkland high school was named.
+A sad footnote to the horrific shootings in Broward county Florida is the soiling of the name of the environmental pioneer for whom the Parkland high school was named.

 Nearing its 70th anniversary, the magazine was relaunched in digital format for 72,000 subscribers.

-We re-publish an essay President Hoover wrote for American Heritage in 1958 recounting his experiences as an aide to Woodrow Wilson at the peace talks after World War I. This important first-person narrative candidly details the difficulties that Wilson faced in what Hoover called “the greatest drama of intellectual leadership in all history.”
+We republish an essay President Hoover wrote for American Heritage in 1958 in which he recounted his experiences as an aide to Woodrow Wilson at the peace talks after World War I. This important first-person narrative candidly details the difficulties that Wilson faced in what Hoover called “the greatest drama of intellectual leadership in all history.”

-Enjoy excerpts from seven great books about the Founding Era
+Enjoy excerpts from seven great books about the founding era.

 Donate